-This tri-blog series delves into the need, challenges, requisites and approaches to implementing an effective global segmentation & targeting (S&T) strategy.
-The upside of a standardized S&T strategy has been discussed in detail in the first blog of this series.
+This tri-blog series delves into the need, challenges, requisites and approaches to implementing an effective global segmentation & targeting (S&T) strategy in the life sciences industry.
+The upside of a standardized S&T strategy has been discussed in detail in the How Harmonized Global Segmentation & Targeting Can Enhance Customer Experiencefirst blog of this series.
 This second blog focusses on the components of a global S&T strategy needed for its success and dives into some best practices for implementation.

 According to a global study1, use of advanced analytics can increase operational efficiencies by 15 to 30 percent of EBITDA (Earnings before interest, tax, depreciation and amortization) over five years, accelerating to 45 to 70 percent over a decade.

-To be truly efficient, the S&T process should expedite the completion of sales cycle planning with limited support & training and accommodate different market and brand strategies with ease.
-However, the struggle to implement a global process that is locally flexible is, to say the least, very real.
+To be truly efficient, the HCP S&T process should expedite the completion of Get your copy of "The Axtria 5 Step Guide: Optimizing Pharma Commercial Models" and understand how to optimize your pharmaceutical commercial model.sales cycle planning with limited support & training and accommodate different market and brand strategies with ease.
+However, the struggle to implement a global segmentation strategy that is locally flexible is, to say the least, very real.
 Several people, process, and technology challenges must be addressed when marrying global requirements with the local market and brand needs.

 The process of aligning the stakeholders and goal setting must be complemented by a right platform that meets the business needs.
 A standardized platform that is reliable and delivers this new process seamlessly across the organization is a must for the real success of the S&T implementation.